RuchitaGarde/NLP-inProduction-on-AWS/README.md

 - EC2
 - Athena: To be able to query S3 data
 - IAM: For setting up roles & AWS Services access
+- ECR Elastic Container Registry: To store docker image of model to serve REST endpoint
 - CloudWatch

 ### Libraries & Packages used